AndreyKozhevnikov/ChromeContextMenuExtension/README.md

 #### How to install:
 1. Chrome - Settings - More tool - Extensions - 'Load upacked'
-2. Set a required folder from the '\ChromeContextMenuExtension\Extensions\'
+2. Select a required folder from the '\ChromeContextMenuExtension\Extensions\'

 #### Why so many extensions?
 If one extensions contains more than one link - Chrome creates a submenu for this extension.
-There is no way (I didn't found) to create several items in the main context menu from one extension.
+There is no way (I didn't find) to create several items in the main context menu from one extension.